btdevcommunity/community-docs/README.md

 # Formatted Content

+## Mission

+An open platform towards building the nation.

 ## Vision

 - To create an open environment for all the community members where opinions and ideas are valued and appreciated